sparcules/Spark_Pixels/README.md

     - **Spark Core** users: Use this app to connect your Core
     - **Photon** users: Use the Particle app found [here](https://play.google.com/store/apps/details?id=io.particle.android.app).
 4. A welcome screen should appear.
 The message should tell you how many devices you have that are online and programmed with the Spark Pixels firmware.
-5. If you haven’t done so already, load the sparkPixel firmware onto your device - see Flashing the Firmware below.
+5. If you haven’t done so already, load the SparkPixels firmware onto your device - see Flashing the Firmware below.
 6. If you have more than one Particle device it is recommended to navigate to the settings menu and select the **Default Driver**.
 The app will auto-open this device on startup.
 This allows for a faster start up.
 7. Enjoy controlling your Neopixels from your Android device.